yaroslavyaroslav/OpenAI-sublime-text/README.md

 4. The suggestion will be modify the selected code in the editor, according to the command you ran (append, insert, or edit).

 ## Settings
-The OpenAI Suggestion plugin has a settings file where you can set your OpenAI API key.
+The OpenAI Completion plugin has a settings file where you can set your OpenAI API key.
 This is required for the plugin to work.
 To set your API key, open the settings within `Preferences` -> `Package Settings` -> `OpenAI` -> `Settings` and paste in User settings your API key in token property, like follow:
 ```JSON
 {
     "token": "sk-your-token",